gomezbl/redentities/README.md

-[01-inserts-sample](/demos/01-inserts-sample.js) : Insert and retrieve basic values [02-insert-and-iterate](/demos/02-insert-and-iterate.js) : Insert a bulk of values and iterates over them [03-insert-and-deleteall](/demos/02-insert-and-deleteall.js) : Insert a bulk of values and removed them
+[01-inserts-sample](/demos/01-inserts-sample.js) : Insert and retrieve basic values [02-insert-and-iterate](/demos/02-insert-and-iterate.js) : Insert a bulk of values and iterates over them [03-insert-and-deleteall](/demos/03-insert-and-deleteall.js) : Insert a bulk of values and removed them [04-json-type](/demos/04-json-type.js) : Insert a bulk of json objects and retrieve them

 #### Credits